axelvaldez/radical-companies/_posts/model/2023-03-11-the-radical-foundation-in-3-dimensions.markdown

   <img
    src="/assets/img/pic-the-radical-foundation-in-3-dimensions-3.svg"
    width="70%"
    alt="The words MEANING and BELONGING form a plane at the top and the words DECENTRALIZATION and TRANSPARENCY form a plane at the bottom.
 The word EXPERIEMENTAION sits in between them.
-Also in between roof and floor, Explicit Alignment are the three floors between roof and floor.">
+Between roof and floor, there are five floor labeled PEOPLE, IMPACT, TECHNOLOGY, FINANCIAL, and LEGAL.">
  </div>

 {% include related.html %}